A lot or a little?

 Talk to your kids about ...

-Families can talk about how Holmes & Watson depicts drinking and drug use.
+Families can talk about how Holmes & Watson depicts drinking, smoking, and drug use.
 Are they played for laughs?
 Does the movie make substance use seem fun or appealing?
 Are there consequences?
 Why is that important?

 How does this movie compare to other movies or shows about Sherlock Holmes?